kleen8/financialApp/readme.md

     balance NUMERIC(15, 2) DEFAULT 0.0, -- Account balance with precision for currency
-    created_at TIMESTAMP DEFAULT NOW(), -- Timestamp for account creation updated_at TIMESTAMP DEFAULT NOW(), -- Timestamp for last update

-    -- Foreign key constraint linking user_id to the id in the users table CONSTRAINT fk_user FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE );
+    created_at TIMESTAMP DEFAULT NOW(), -- Timestamp for account creation updated_at TIMESTAMP DEFAULT NOW(), -- Timestamp for last update CONSTRAINT fk_user FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE );